Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 2. compare current readings against a known load or reference meter

-3. verify that calculated power is consistent with voltage × current
+3. verify that calculated power is consistent with voltage multiplied by current

 4. run the system for a fixed interval under a stable load and evaluate cumulative energy estimates